Angnz/Showcase/index.markdown

 </style>

-#Angelus
+# Angelus
-##Welcome to SimpleOS Hier are some projects I am currently working on:
+## Welcome to SimpleOS Hier are some projects I am currently working on:
--Peitaideas
+- Peitaideas

 <div class="fenster">